1. Output information

 For information regarding conditions of access to data, please refer to the following links:

 Special extracts and tabulations of marriages data for England and Wales are available to order (subject to legal frameworks, disclosure control, resources and our charging policy, where appropriate).
-Enquiries should be made to the Demographic Analysis Unit via email to pop.info@ons.gov.uk or by telephone on +44 1329 444661.
+Enquiries should be made via email to pop.info@ons.gov.uk or by telephone on +44 1329 444661.
 We also publish user requested data.

 Timeliness and punctuality

-It is currently only possible to publish final annual marriage statistics around 26 months after the end of the reference year.
-This is due to delays in the submission of religious marriage entries by the clergy and authorised persons.
-It is estimated that each year around 4% of religious marriage returns remain outstanding one year after the end of the reference period (this is based on marriage records received at ONS); this directly affects the timing of statistical outputs.
-This may be due to a number of factors such as the closure of a building or change of incumbent.
+It was previously only possible to publish final annual marriage statistics around 26 months after the end of the reference year.
+This was because of delays in the submission of religious marriage entries by the clergy and authorised persons.
+It was estimated that each year around 4% of religious marriage returns remained outstanding one year after the end of the reference period (this was based on marriage records received at the ONS); this directly affected the timing of statistical outputs.
+This may have been caused by a number of factors such as the closure of a building or change of incumbent.
+However, following the introduction of the Marriages, Civil Partnerships, Marriages and Deaths (Registration Etc.) Act 2019 (which came into force on 4 May 2021), we hoped to improve timeliness.

 Marriage statistics are published once we consider the annual dataset is acceptably complete.
 Marriage records received after our annual dataset is taken are not included in published figures.
 Table 1 in our User guide to marriage statistics shows that the difference between the number of marriages stored on our database, and the number included in our publications each year, was less than 0.4% between 2002 and 2018.
 There was a higher difference for 2019 because of the closure of marriage registers, which prompted the return of a high number of long outstanding records (see our user guide for more information).
 Although this means some marriages are not included in the statistics, it is a compromise that must be taken to publish as timely data as possible.
 We continue to work with GRO, monitoring the receipt of marriage registrations and sending out reminders where delays are identified.